ishioni/homelab-ops/README.md

 ### Home DNS

-On my Vyos router I have [Bind9](https://github.com/isc-projects/bind9) and [dnsdist](https://dnsdist.org/) deployed as containers.
-In my cluster `external-dns` is deployed with the `RFC2136` provider which syncs DNS records to `bind9`.

-Downstream DNS servers configured in `dnsdist` such as `bind9` (above) and [AdGuard DNS](https://adguard-dns.io/en/public-dns.html).
-All my clients use `dnsdist` as the upstream DNS server, this allows for more granularity with configuring DNS across my networks.
-These could be things like giving each of my VLANs a specific `adguard` profile, or having all requests for my domain forward to `bind9` on certain networks, or only using `1.1.1.1` instead of `adguard` on certain networks where adblocking isn't required.

-### Public DNS

-Outside the `external-dns` instance mentioned above another instance is deployed in my cluster and configured to sync DNS records to [Cloudflare](https://www.cloudflare.com/).
-The only ingress this `external-dns` instance looks at to gather DNS records to put in `Cloudflare` are ones that have an ingress class name of `external` and contain an ingress annotation `external-dns.alpha.kubernetes.io/target`.
+In my cluster there are two [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) instances deployed.
+One is deployed with the [ExternalDNS webhook provider for UniFi](https://github.com/kashalls/external-dns-unifi-webhook) which syncs DNS records to my UniFi router.
+The other ExternalDNS instance syncs DNS records to Cloudflare only when the ingresses and services have an ingress class name of `external` and contain an ingress annotation `external-dns.alpha.kubernetes.io/target`.
+All local clients on my network use my UniFi router as the upstream DNS server.

 ---